-World Breastfeeding Week 2020: Current Theme, Message, History, and Significance
+World Breastfeeding Week 2021: Theme, Message, History, and Significance

-World Breastfeeding Week 2020: It is celebrated annually from 1-7 August to encourage breastfeeding and improve the babies' health around the world.
+World Breastfeeding Week is celebrated annually from 1-7 August to encourage breastfeeding and improve babies' health around the world.

 Breastfeeding is important for a child as it provides the best possible start in life.
 It provides health nutritional and emotional benefits to both mother and children.
 Also, it makes part of a sustainable food system.
 Breastfeeding is a natural process and is not always easy.
 Support to the mothers is required both to get started and to sustain it.

-The theme is "Support breastfeeding for a healthier planet".
-Along with the theme, WHO and UNICEF are focusing on the counselling and calling governments to protect and promote women's access to skilled breastfeeding counselling which is an important component for supporting breastfeeding.
+The theme of 2020 was "Support breastfeeding for a healthier planet".
+Along with the theme, WHO and UNICEF are focusing on counselling and calling governments to protect and promote women's access to skilled breastfeeding counselling which is an important component for supporting breastfeeding.

 Why are skilled breastfeeding counselling services necessary?